INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

     export LC_ALL=C
     vivado

-This assumes Vivado was installed in the standard location[^1].
+This assumes Vivado was installed in the standard location[^2].
 Do not execute `vivado` in your home folder since it will contaminate it with temporary files.
 It is best to create a `work` folder for this purpose.
 The `export` command you can also add to `settings64.sh`, so you do not forget it.
 The `cd` command I do not recommend to add to the file since some scripts execute `settings64.sh` automatically and will end up in an unexpected folder.

-[^1]: I prefer to install Vivado in the home directory `~/Xilinx/Vivado/`.
+[^2]: I prefer to install Vivado in the home directory `~/Xilinx/Vivado/` since this does not needs `sudo` privilegs.

 > [!Note]
-> By sourcing `settings64.sh` manually you can easily switch between different versions of Vivado.
+> By manually selecting the location of `settings64.sh` you can easily switch between different versions of Vivado.
 This might be needed since projects generated with one version usually make troubles when trying to use with another version.

 After Vivado is installed you need to download and copy the [board files from Digilent](https://reference.digilentinc.com/vivado/installing-vivado/start#installing_digilent_board_files).

 ### Generate the Vivado project

-This describes how to generate the .xsa file which Petalinux needs as a payload for the bootloader and to define the linux device tree.
+This describes how to generate the .xsa file which Petalinux needs and contains the .bit payload file for the bootloader and the linux device tree definition.
 You find already generated .xsa files in the [xsa file folder](/firmware-source/2020.1/Vivado/xsa/) for your board.

-1. copy the [source file folder with the tcl script](/firmware-source/2020.1/Vivado/source/) to the location where you want the project to be created
+1. copy the content of the [source file folder including the tcl script](/firmware-source/2020.1/Vivado/source/) to the location where you want the project to be created

 2. open Vivado (or close any open project) and on the bottom in the `Tcl Console` execute the following commands selecting the tcl script file according to your FPGA board (xx = `10` or `07S`), the buffer board (yy = `v1.2`, `v1.3` or `v1.4`), and zzzz is the release date of the firmware (select the latest for your board):